swcarpentry/shell-novice/episodes/02-filedir.md

 > output may differ slightly, but should be generally similar.
 {: .callout}

-To understand what a "home directory" is, let's have a look at how the file system as a whole is organized.
+To understand what a 'home directory' is, let's have a look at how the file system as a whole is organized.
 For the sake of this example, we'll be illustrating the filesystem on our scientist Nelle's computer.
 After this